Ballarat Imperial Football Club

-The Ballarat Imperial Football Club was an Australian rules football club which formerly competed in the Ballarat Football League.
+The Ballarat Imperial Football Club was an Australian rules football club that competed in the Ballarat Football League (BFL).
 The club was one of the most successful teams in the league, winning 17 premierships before it was dissolved in 1955.

 History

+The club was formed in the mid-1870s as the "Galatea Football Club" before becoming known as "Ballarat Imperial" in 1878 with the first practice match taking place on Saturday 4th May 1878.

+In 1882, Ballarat Imperial FC and City FC agreed to merge clubs and become known as the Ballarat City Imperial FC and retain the colours of Ballarat Imperial FC.